 Brake runs free input sessions for police FLOs on liaison with people bereaved by road crashes.
 A trained volunteer, who has been bereaved in a crash, can visit your training centre and speak about their experiences, empathetic liaison, and Brake's support services.
 The presentation can include additional input from relevant experts.

-COVID-19 update: Please note all PAT sessions have been cancelled for the time being in 2020 due to the COVID-19 pandemic.
+COVID-19 update: Please note all PAT sessions have been cancelled in 2020 due to the COVID-19 pandemic.

 The Aftermath: caring for people suffering sudden bereavement or life-changing injury